Skip to main content

 Academic

 The legal and regulatory shifts initiated by the AARP v.
-EEOC lawsuit have had a profound and lasting impact on the theoretical underpinnings of design.
+EEOC lawsuit have had a profound and lasting impact on the theoretical underpinnings of corporate wellness program design.
 The invalidation of the EEOC’s incentive-based regulations forced a move away from a simplistic, behaviorist model of wellness, which assumed that health-related behaviors could be effectively modified through a system of financial rewards and punishments.

 This model, while appealing in its straightforwardness, failed to account for the complex interplay of socioeconomic factors, individual health literacy, and the psychological impact of coercion on employee trust and engagement.
 The court’s ruling essentially served as a legal affirmation of what many in the public health and medical communities had long argued ∞ that sustainable health improvements are rarely achieved through extrinsic pressures alone.